• Skip to primary navigation

 Step 4.
 Protect the inside of the drawer.

-You may want to skip this step depending on how OCD you are.
-I cover the holes on the inside of the drawer with painters tape to keep the wood filler from seeping into the drawer.
-I also cover the holes when painting to keep the paint from seeping into the drawer because I usually paint the drawer front with the drawer standing on it's back and the drawer top facing up.
+I also cover the holes when painting to keep the paint from seeping into the drawer because I usually paint the drawer front with the drawer standing on its back and the drawer top facing up.

 fill original holes with wood filler